 South Cape moved to resident at the Akehurst's yard.
 He had a very happy retirement, enjoying time in the paddocks whilst waiting to move to Champion Jockey Ryan Moore's home to be a riding horse for his partner Michelle.
 However in July 2015, South Cape fell very ill and the vet felt the kindest thing to do was to euthanize the horse.
 We are deeply saddened by the loss of South Cape, but our little legend still lives fondly in our hearts.

 Marmalady was with HOTSR for 6 years and had a fantastic racing career.
 She proved to be a revelation over sprint distances, winning 5 races and reaching a career high best of a mark of 90.
 However, during 2016 she had a few setbacks which warranted respect and she was retired in the Autumn.

 Capsis Desbois looked set to be a promising horse with a bright future.
-The brother of Rebel Fitz and Ubak made an encouraging start to his racing career, but unfortunately his health issues preventing him from reaching his full potential and in 2017 he was retired from racing.
+Half brother to Rebel Fitz and Ubak, he made an encouraging start to his racing career but unfortunately his health issues preventing him from reaching his full potential and in 2017 he was retired from racing.